ishikaag/CouseAPI-SpringBoot_Application/README.md

 # CouseAPI-SpringBoot_Application
-CouseApi-SpringBootApplication Web application that updates topics and there following courses into API's using HTTP request methods.
+Web application that updates topics and there following courses into API's using HTTP request methods.
 Database: Apache Derby